theramiyer/blog/_posts/2019/2019-12-18-the-caa-is-not-about-throwing-out-people.md

 ## Citizens of India

 This directly concerns the Constitution of India, and this time, I downloaded and read the related articles myself.
 Most of them, at least.
-If you would like a [copy of the Constitution of India (amendments until April 2019)](http://legislative.gov.in/sites/default/files/COI-updated.pdf), you can get it from the website of the Legislative Department, Ministry of Law.
+If you would like you can also get yourself a free copy of [the Constitution of India (amendments until April 2019)](http://legislative.gov.in/sites/default/files/COI-updated.pdf).
+This is from the website of the Legislative Department, Ministry of Law, Government of India.

 Part II of the Constitution defines who it considers a citizen of India.